swissi2000/Fusion-360-Milling-Post-Processor-for-Centroid/docs/xyPosition.md

 ## Description
 This Property allows to modify the X and Y-Axis return position at the end of a job.

+**Note:** This option does not work if a *Machine Profile* is being used as the Profile is setting the Machine Coordinates (G53) of the resturn position for the X and Y axis at the end of the job.

 Possible options are:

 * G28